peterjohnlawrence/IntelligentGraph/README.md

 An example Jupyter/Colab notebook demonstrating its use is here: https://github.com/peterjohnlawrence/IntelligentGraph/blob/main/IntelligentGraph%2BLLM.ipynb

 # Caveats
-- Beware: If a script refers to another script in a circular fashion, you will get a stack overflow!
 - Scripts are evaluated using the Python exec() function.
 This can open expose you to malicious attacks if you allow open access to your intelligentGraphs.
 - Is IntelligentGraph fully debugged and tested?
 No, but to the best of my abilities.